Evidence & Case Studies

 • Failed or non-reciprocal repair

-Apologies or check-ins that do not stabilize the system because accountability is not met.
+Apologies or repair attempts that do not stabilize the system because accountability or behavioral change does not follow.

 • Withholding as relational pressure

-Silence, delay, or emotional distance used in ways that shape power and response.
+Silence, delay, or disengagement used in ways that shape power and response.

 • Imbalance of emotional labor

-When one party consistently carries regulation, repair, or accommodation while the other does not.
+When one participant consistently carries regulation, repair, or accommodation while the other does not.

 EPI makes these dynamics visible early enough to support responsible human judgment...